Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 I was in Mombassa for around 4 months and I was nineteen years old.
 I didn’t know what to study yet or what to do with my life I had just finished high school.
 Just being there with the people was a life changing experience, I had the best time in Cannan Orphanage, the kids are the most beautiful kids I´ve ever seen, teaching them and playing with them was so fulfilling.

-- Samantha volunteering in Kenya
+- Samantha from Mexico, a former volunteer in Kenya

 You will be teaching at least a minimum of four hours a day, however your time schedule is flexible.